evildmp/diataxis-documentation-framework/reference.rst

 .. _reference:

-About reference
+Reference
 ======================

 ..  rubric:: Reference guides are **technical descriptions** of the machinery and how to operate it.
-Reference material
-    is **information-oriented**.
+Reference material is **information-oriented**.

 ===========

+Reference material contains *propositional or theoretical* knowledge that a user looks to in their *work*.

 The only purpose of a reference guide is to describe, as succinctly as possible, and in an orderly way.
 Whereas the content of tutorials and how-to guides are led by needs of the user, reference